 - Don’t wear any metal jewelry.
 They kept asking me if I had any body piercings (come on, do I really look like I would have a belly button ring?) or metal parts in my body.

-- The technician will try to get you as comfortable as possible, ‘cause you need to lay still, but she’ll move your arms and boobs around until they’re in the right position and once you’re in it, try really hard not to move, so that the films will be accurate.
+- The technician will try to get you as comfortable as possible, ‘cause you need to lay still, but she’ll move your arms and breasts around until they’re in the right position and once you’re in it, try really hard not to move, so that the films will be accurate.

 - They do the films with and without dye to get a better visual, so you’ll be getting a needle with dye inserted halfway through (I hate needles).
-It feels cold when they inject the dye, very odd sensation.
+It feels cold when they inject the dye, a very odd sensation.
 My technician inserted the needle prior to the procedure while I was on the table, so that she just came out and injected the dye for the second part of the procedure.

 - Ask all of your questions before they start because once you’re in there, it would be tough getting out.